Dhvani-intwala/My-Books-Store/README.md

 ![login page](/media/singinpage.png)

-- On the Login Page, users can log in to the website by inputting their username and password.
+- On the Login Page, users can log in to the website by putting their username and password.
 The user is now registered and will have access to the Registered User website services.

 ### Signup Page